pfschus/scint_psd/README.md

 Author: Patricia Schuster, 2020
 ==============================

+**NOTE ON FIGURES**: This repo makes use of the interactive plotting library [`plotly`](https://plotly.com/).
+Plotly generates interactive visualizations with convenient features such as hoverover and live legends for toggling datasets on and off.
+When viewing Jupyter notebooks on GitHub, plotly figures will not appear because GitHub renders a *static* view of the notebook.
+If you wish to see this figures (and... you do), download the repo to your computer and load the notebooks locally.

 Datasets
 --------
 The following raw data files were used in developing this repo and are available for you to download from [this folder](https://umich.box.com/v/scint-psd-repo-datar).
 These datasets were collected throughout the research that led to the following papers: [1](https://ieeexplore.ieee.org/document/7465791/), [2](https://www.sciencedirect.com/science/article/pii/S0168900216311342?via%3Dihub), [3](https://ieeexplore.ieee.org/document/8353858/).
 The files retain their original filenames as recorded in the data collection.